Public Lecture "The Ageless Voice of the Young: Fostering Emerging Liturgical Musicians" by Mr Steven C. Warner.

 Watch the lecture here

-Public Lecture "Celebrating Catholic funerals in the face of secularism, COVID and other challenges" an online public lecture by the Reverend Dr Paul Turner
+Public Lecture "Celebrating Catholic funerals in the face of secularism, COVID and other challenges" by the Reverend Dr Paul Turner

 On 18 July 2022 10am AEST the ACU Centre for Liturgy was very pleased to host Fr Paul Turner for a public lecture exploring the challenges our changing world poses for how we celebrate Catholic funerals.